 There’s a certain feeling of uneasy optimism which begins to surface whenever I come across gear which does not seem to have any obvious weak points.”Have I missed something?
 Is this really that good?”

 Having reviewed multiple pieces of kit from Breakthrough Photography I can say that they have consistently produced insanely high-quality photographic gear that is innovative, sturdy, and relatively cost-effective.
 I use quite a few of their filters in my own personal photography work and have put them into environments from Death Valley to the coast of the Atlantic Ocean and everywhere in between (or least it seems).

 The X4 CPL has thus far given no reason for me to believe that its quality would not serve any serious photographer’s needs for years to come.
 The build quality is heavy-duty and the image quality, especially sharpness, is outstanding.
 It retails for $129-159 USD (depending on filter size) at the time of this review.
-Find out more details about the X4 CPL here, or shop Amazon for the size you need here.
+Find out more shop Amazon for the size you need here., or

 Rating 5/5 stars – my first ever!